Why Donald Trump's tax returns matter

 Trump’s trashing of this tradition was troubling, for, as a business owner with interests around the world, his tax returns were important for assessing his actual or potential conflicts of interest.
 They were also important for evaluating his sales pitch.
 He contended that because he was a super successful, deal-making billionaire, he was qualified to be president of the United States.
 But the finances of the Trump Organization were opaque—Trump used literally hundreds of separate companies to do business—and voters had no way of knowing whether he was bullshitting them.
 His tax returns were one of the few ways to objectively judge this novice politician.
 They could be the corrective to his I-am-the-greatest propaganda.
 They also could reveal a crucial element for any politician, let one seeking the highest office in the land: is he or she honest?

 The Times story proves that obsessing over the returns was justified.
 These records don’t answer all the questions one might have about Trump and his business endeavors.
 For instance, they do not tell us how much he is worth.
 For decades, he has bragged about his wealth, claiming he is a billionaire.
-He even sued journalist Tim O’Brien when O’Brien wrote a book that reported Trump was worth only about $200 million dollars and was far from the three-comma club.
+He even sued journalist Tim O’Brien when O’Brien wrote a book that reported Trump was worth only about $200 million and was far from the three-comma club.
 And the tax returns do not outline the details of every deal or loan.

 Yet Trump’s returns do disclose much about his ventures and his character.
 As the Times reports, he engaged in a slew of shenanigans to short-change the government.
 This included declaring a personal property as an investment property.
 It included demanding a tax refund of $72.9 million that the IRS has challenged.
 It included claiming a series of questionable consultant payments as big deductions.
 The returns show that some of his most famous properties—such as the Trump National Doral country club near Miami and his fancy hotel in Washington, DC—are big losers.
 They indicate he has, as the Times put it, “received more money from foreign sources and U.S. interest groups than previously known.”
 His overseas take included $2.3 million in profit he received from a Putin-allied Russian billionaire named Aras Agalarov, who was Trump’s partner for the 2013 Miss Universe contest held in Moscow.
 Though Trump walked away from that enterprise with millions, Agalarov took a bath, losing about $10 million.
 Trump, of course, can claim this is a testament to his business acumen.
 But there’s another way to see it: a Putin ally lost a lot of money in order to put over $2 million in Trump’s own pocket.